-Getting The Most Out Of Your Visit: Here's what we normally say..
+Getting The Most Out Of Your Visit:

 - Try to visit when classes are in session.

 - Ask to sit in on a class.

 - If you are traveling, ask if the school will let you stay overnight in a dorm room.
 They may do this for you, but not your parents.

 - At least ask to see the housing options.

 - How many students per room, etc?

 - Ask for a meal voucher.
 Test the food!